texas-robocamp/texas-robocamp.github.io/virtual/programming/objects.md

 ## Constructors
 In order to create a `BankAccount` object, we first need to define a **constructor**.

-The **constructor** is a piece of code that executes when a new ~~object~~ *instance?* of this class is created.
+The **constructor** is a piece of code that executes when a new *instance* (object) of this class is created.
 Inside the constructor, we set the initial values for any member variables we have.
 Otherwise, our program may not work as we intend.

 A constructor is defined in the the same way as a function; the only differences are: